justinhj/justinhj.github.io/_posts/2019-04-07-hacker-news-api-5.md

 I am just getting started with ZIO and any feedback on my example program and post, good or bad, is welcome.
 You can contact me via Twitter or Email at the top of the page, or open a Github issue.

 Thanks for getting to the end!

+## Post script

+Thanks for all the great feedback on this article!
+I have now changed all occurences of the word Fibre with Fiber.
+I accidentally used the British spelling of the word which is inconsistent with the spelling in Zio itself.

 Copyright (C) 2019 Justin-Heyes-Jones - All Rights Reserved